Sending and Receiving mail outside the European Union (EU)

 When sending commercial mail, include the World Customs Organisation Harmonised System Tariff Code and country of origin fields in the same order as individual items are listed in the 'quantity’ and ‘detailed description of contents' fields.

-To help you classify your goods, information is available on the Business Link website.
+To help you classify your goods, information is available on the Gov UK website.

 You are strongly advised to attach a copy of the commercial invoice to the outside of the package, using a plastic envelope (such as an SP126, available at Post Office® branches), as this will help Customs clear your item.